Amanuel-Negussie/bugTrackerProject2022-Negussie/README.md

 Create an .env file where you will store the URI of our database in MongoDB Atlas.
 If you haven't created an account, you can create a free one in MongoDB Atlas and you can choose from the options of cloud server providers. ( *I chose AWS* ).
-Also make sure if you are doing this on GitHub that you add this .env file to .gitignore because your URI is sensitive information.
+**** WARNING List your .env file to .gitignore, and make sure not to share your URI with anyone, because your URI is sensitive information.

 When you're at your cluster click '**Connect**'.